azizove/pipedreams-assignment/README.md

       |- ...
 (API-specific files and folders)
     |- web-client/
       |- ...
 (WEB client-specific files and folders)
-  |- ... (other configuration files and shared resources)
 ```

 The `packages` directory contains two main packages: `api` and `web-client`.
 Each package has its own specific codebase and dependencies.